 It is not uncommon to experience some burning, stinging, or mild discomfort during the treatment.
 Mild skin redness may also occur in people with sensitive skin.
 Side effects can be reduced, and the effectiveness of the treatment can be increased by avoiding sun exposure for a few weeks before the procedure.

 The treatments are not usually painful.
 Most people describe the sensation like a light pinch.
 Numbing the area with ice or a numbing cream can reduce discomfort.
 The treatments become progressively less painful as the hair becomes finer.

 Laser hair removal is safe when performed by a board-certified dermatologist with specialized training in the use of laser devices on all skin types.
 Specifically, in darker or tanned skin, there is an increased risk of burning, discoloration or scarring.
 The choice of laser and the skill of the technician play a key role in the success and safety of the treatments.

 The cost depends on the size of the treatment area and the number of sessions needed.
 It may seem expensive at first, but if you add up the money you spend on bikini waxes, razors, and creams every month, laser hair removal is a good investment.

 For the procedure to be a success, you should to commit to a certain number of sessions, usually 3 to 8, with about 4 weeks between sessions.

 Although, people with coarse hair are good candidates, the treatment can take a little longer to work on thick hair.
 What’s most important is that the laser hair removal is performed at a properly equipped facility by qualified personnel.

 The treatment is easiest on light skin with dark hair because the laser can quickly identify and target the contrasting pigment in the hair follicle.
-However, darker skin types can also benefit from this method if the right laser and right settings are used.
+However, with the right laser equipment and settings, darker skin types also benefit.
 Your dermatologist will choose the most appropriate laser for your skin color and hair texture.